optimizely/library/README.md

 ## About

-This library houses all of Optimizely’s Add On components.
+This library houses all of Optimizely’s add on components.
 Add Ons allow you to build on-top and extend Optimizely.
 Currently, we support Extensions and Custom Integrations.

 Please contact developers@optimizely.com if you have any questions.